 Why Host on Mobile?
 (Seriously.
 Why?)

-Again, it’s not that you can’t run a webinar on a phone.
-But you shouldn’t, unless you’re in certain unique circumstances.
+So, it’s not that you can’t run a webinar on a phone.
+But you shouldn’t unless you’re in certain unique circumstances.

 Say you dropped your laptop off a 5th-floor balcony 20 minutes before your webinar starts, or you’re teaching from the backseat of a car being pursued by federal agents.
 I would watch at least one of those, no matter the topic.
 Aside from that, there aren’t many good reasons to host on mobile devices.